cpputest/cpputest/README_TestDouble.md

         double.

 * **Testing is based on Expectations**
-    * Upon a DoC call under **Test Double**, only the expected parameters are verified.
+    * **Test Double** DoCs only test the expected parameters.
 Under CppUMock, unexpected parameters (often unnecessary for testing the CuT behavior) results in test failures.

 * **Stronger Typing**
     * **Test Double** leverages the compiler's typing, whereas CppuMock introduces its own typing which incurs implicit